interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/performance.rst

 ~~~~~~~

 Optionally, to further reduce storage requirements (e.g., in case more data is to be stored per block in the future), *pruning* of ``MainChain`` and ``BlockHeaders`` can be introduced.
-While the storage overhead for Bitcoin itself may be acceptable, Polkadot is exepcted to connect to numerous blockchains and tracking the entire blockchain history for each could unnecessarily bloat Parachains (even more so, if parachains are non-exclusive to specific blockchains).
+While the storage overhead for Bitcoin itself may be acceptable, Polkadot is expected to connect to numerous blockchains and tracking the entire blockchain history for each could unnecessarily bloat Parachains (even more so, if Parachains are non-exclusive to specific blockchains).

 With pruning activated, ``MainChain`` would be implemented as a FIFO queue, where sufficiently old block headers are removed from ``BlockHeaders`` (and the references from ``MainChain`` and ``Forks`` accordingly).
 The pruning depth can be set to e.g. 10 000 blocks.
 There is no need to store more block headers, as verification of transactions contained in older blocks can still be performed by requiring users to *re-spend*.